GAGGIUINO/gaggiuino.github.io/docs/README.md

 <!-- tab:STM32 Blackpill -->
 ### BASE FUNCTIONALITY
-_Will enable only brew and steam temperature control_
+_Will enable brew and steam temperature control as well as pump control based on active pressure feedback (this enables pressure and flow profiling as well as other functionality)._
 >
 * [STM32F411CEU6](https://www.aliexpress.com/item/1005001456186625.html) **MAKE SURE THE PROPER BOARD IS SELECTED**
 * [ST-Link V2](https://www.aliexpress.com/item/32860702733.html)